Last updated on June 29, 2020

 Hazel Harvey Peace Center for Neighborhoods

-The building at 818 Missouri Ave., which houses multiple city departments and services, reopens to the public June 29.
+The building at 818 Missouri Ave., which houses multiple city departments and services, is open to the general public.

 Homebuyer Assistance Program (HAP)